FormerlyZeroCool/LLAMA_BMCC/INSTALL_README.md

 ### 1. Running `install.bat`
 The `install.bat` file automates the installation of WSL and the Debian Linux distribution, and runs the `install.sh` script that installs the Ollama application.
 Here are the included commands:

-1. `wsl --install`:
-   - Installs the Windows Subsystem for Linux with the default options, which includes enabling necessary Windows features.

-2. `wsl --install -d Debian`:
-   - Installs Debian as the WSL distribution.
-This command will prompt you to create a default user account for Debian, where you will need to enter a username and password.

-3. `wsl install.sh`:
-   - Executes the `install.sh` script within the Debian environment.
-This script installs Ollama and requires superuser access, hence it will prompt for the sudo password.

 ### 2. Executing the Batch File
 - **Right-click** on `install.bat` and select **"Run as administrator"** to start the installation process.
 Running as administrator is essential as installing WSL requires administrative privileges.
+If you are in windows 11 instead you should just be able to run the bat file by double clicking on it

 ### 3. User Interactions
 - **During Debian Installation**: When prompted, enter a username and password for your new Debian user account.
 These credentials will be used for future sudo operations within Debian.